Evaristus230/cyber-lab-env/README.md

 docker-compose down

-💡 Why I Built This
+# Why I Built This
 During my cybersecurity training, I struggled with inconsistent lab setups — broken VMs, port conflicts, missing tools.

 This lab solves that by:

 ✅ Isolating services in containers

-✅ Pre-configuring ZAP for automation (e.g., CI/CD integration)
+✅ Allowing quick reset with docker-compose down && up

-✅ Allowing quick reset with docker-compose down && up ✅ I use this daily for:
+✅ I use this daily for:

 Testing gobuster + sqlmap workflows